WessexWater/chellow/readme.md

 users.
 Users are added from the 'users' page.

 Default users can be automatically assigned to requests from certain IP addresses.
-To associate an IP address to a user, go to the Configuration page and add a line to the 'properties' field similar to the following:
+To associate an IP address to a user, go to the non-core contract `configuration` and add a line to the 'properties' field similar to the

-`ip127-0-0-1=implicit-user@localhost`
+following:

+  {
+    'ips': {'127.0.0.1': 'implicit-user@localhost'}
+  }

 Note that multiple IP addresses can be mapped to the same user.